 Make Music

-Make music with easily accessible objects like bowls, spoons and plastic containers to create musical instruments.
-Sing your child’s favorite song while encouraging them to play along with the beat.
+- Make music with easily accessible objects like bowls, spoons and plastic containers to create musical instruments.
+Sing songs while encouraging children to play along with the beat, just like a band!
 Learning to anticipate patterns and place objects or events in sequence builds critical early math skills.

 Experiment

-Use the snow outside to create an experiment for one winter play idea.
+- Bring snow inside and place it in a bin for sensory play.
+Add scoops, cups, or small toys for digging and building.
 Talk about what “cold” feels like and compare ice, snow and water.
 Use other words for “cold”—like “freezing,” “icy” or “chilly.”
 Ask how the ice feels different from snow and water.
-All of the objects may be cold but one is smooth while another may be fluffy.
-Let your child see ice and snow turn into water and talk about the process of melting.
+All of the objects may be cold, but one is smooth, while another may be fluffy.
+Let children see ice and snow turn into water and talk about the process of melting.

 Be Active and Get Out Some Energy